BODY and BREATHING AWARENESS

 Touch – Body Awareness

-Humans have developed thousands of meditations with our kinaesthetic sense, autogenic training, and the internal awareness of our own body.
+Humans have developed thousands of meditations with our kinaesthetic sense, the internal awareness of our own body.
 Our sub-cultures are rich in such exercises.
 To my knowledge, they are all effective ways of re-energising, real-ising yourself, and finding some peace, balance and happiness.

-Our sub-cultures body awareness exercises prioritise the sense of touch, and even how breathing feels with the sense of touch.
-But an animals sense of their world is experienced and understood not only by touching, but also by smelling, tasting, listening, and seeing.
-And i believe their inner body sense is also understood in terms of all these senses.
+Our sub-cultures body awareness exercises prioritise the sense of touch, even how breathing feels with the sense of touch.
+But i believe animals sense of their world is experienced and understood not only with their tactile sense, but also by smelling, tasting, listening, and seeing.

-It is practical first to learn about the sense of touch and I'd like to summarise a few ideas.
+It seems practical first to learn about the sense of touch and I'd like to summarise a few ideas.